British Armed Forces: Royal Navy

-The Royal Navy is a technologically sophisticated naval force, and as of September 2025 consists of 64 commissioned ships with an additional 10 support vessels of various types operated by the Royal Fleet Auxiliary.
+The Royal Navy is a technologically sophisticated naval force, and as of July 2026 consists of 60 commissioned and active ships with an additional 9 support vessels of various types operated by the Royal Fleet Auxiliary.
 Command of deployable assets is exercised by the Fleet Commander of the Naval Service.
+This is a vice-admiral's position; the last full admiral commanding operational naval forces was Commander-in-Chief Fleet, whose position was abolished in 2012.
 Personnel matters are the responsibility of the Second Sea Lord/Commander-in-Chief Naval Home Command, an appointment usually held by a vice-admiral.

-The Surface Fleet consists of aircraft carriers, destroyers, frigates, patrol vessels, mine-countermeasure vessels, and other miscellaneous vessels.
-The Surface Fleet has been structured around a single fleet since the abolition of the Eastern and Western fleets in 1971.
+British surface combatants consists of aircraft carriers, destroyers, frigates, patrol vessels, mine-countermeasure vessels, and other miscellaneous vessels.
 The recently built Type 45 destroyers are stealthy and technologically advanced air-defence destroyers.
 The Royal Navy has commissioned two s, embarking an air-group including the advanced fifth-generation multi-role fighter, the F-35B Lightning.
+Surface combatants are supervised by Commander Surface Flotilla.
 A submarine service has existed within the Royal Navy for more than 100 years.
-The Submarine Service's four nuclear-powered submarines carry Trident II ballistic missiles, forming the United Kingdom's nuclear deterrent.
+At the end of the Cold War, about 30 submarines were in service.
+In the mid-2020s, four nuclear-powered submarines carry Trident II ballistic missiles, forming the United Kingdom's nuclear deterrent.
 Seven nuclear-powered fleet (attack) submarines have been ordered, with six completed and one under construction.
-The Astute class are the most advanced and largest fleet submarines ever built for the Royal Navy and will maintain Britain's nuclear-powered submarine fleet capabilities for decades to come.
+The Astute class is the most advanced and largest fleet of submarines ever built for the Royal Navy and will maintain Britain's nuclear-powered submarine fleet capabilities for decades to come.